PaulMaeckel/Image-encryption-on-WSL/README.md

 # Image-encryption-on-WSL

-This project demonstrates the encryption and decryption of an image using three encryption algorithms: Ascon, AES-256, and ChaCha20.
+This project demonstrates the encryption and decryption of an image (blue.tiff) using three encryption algorithms: Ascon, AES-256, and ChaCha20.

 # Algorithms Used